INRAE, MIAT

 .

-Texts that are read from files are strings, even though they contain number.
+Texts that are read from files are strings, even though they contain numbers.

 The following functions convert a string s